 Assign specific stakeholders or teams to each control area to create clear accountability lines.
 Because new or updated controls rarely cover every scenario perfectly, clear ownership for each ensures exceptions are tracked, minimized, and resolved over time.

-While this approach reduces system vulnerabilities and supports continuous improvement of controls, many industry experts emphasize that it also fosters a culture where compliance becomes everyone’s responsibility.
+While this approach reduces system vulnerabilities and supports continuous improvement, many practitioners also note it fosters a culture where compliance becomes everyone's responsibility.

 Step 8: Implement and test controls